Raised blood pressure

 Situation and trends

-Worldwide, raised blood pressure is estimated to cause 7.5 million deaths, about 12.8% of the total of all deaths.
-This accounts for 57 million disability adjusted life years (DALYS) or 3.7% of total DALYS.
+Raised blood pressure is one of the leading risk factors for global mortality.
 Raised blood pressure is a major risk factor for coronary heart disease and ischemic as well as hemorrhagic stroke.
 Blood pressure levels have been shown to be positively and continuously related to the risk for stroke and coronary heart disease.
 In some age groups, the risk of cardiovascular disease doubles for each increment of 20/10 mmHg of blood pressure, starting as low as 115/75 mmHg.
 In addition to coronary heart diseases and stroke, complications of raised blood pressure include heart failure, peripheral vascular disease, renal impairment, retinal hemorrhage and visual impairment.
 Treating systolic blood pressure and diastolic blood pressure until they are less than 140/90 mmHg is associated with a reduction in cardiovascular complications.